Universal Configuration

 Rotary Loop

 A rotary loop defines the number and locations a feature is repeated on a cylinder.
-The initial mill feature is located at part zero and all subsequent copies are at a specific distance along the X-A axis of the cylinder.
+The initial mill feature is located at part zero and all subsequent copies are at a specific distance of the linear axis along the cylinder and the rotary axis arounder the cylinder.

 inset_35.jpg